412th CEG holds housing workshop to tackle housing crunch

 To support these missions, Edwards leadership projects an increase of more than 800 civilian employees and more than 300 active-duty Airmen by 2028.
 Current housing capacity, however, falls well short of demand.

-As of 2025, the base requires an additional 119 family homes and 307 dormitory rooms for military members alone..
-By 2028, military housing needs are expected to rise to 140 homes and 736 dorm rooms.
+As of 2022, the Headquarters Air Force Housing Requirements and Market Analysis identified the base required an additional 119 family homes and 307 dormitory rooms for military members alone.
+By 2028, military housing needs are expected to rise to 140 homes and 371 dorm rooms.
 The need for both military and civilian employee housing has far outpaced growth in available units on base and throughout the Antelope Valley.

 A lack of residential development near the base is both a blessing and a curse according to Col. Brad Bucholz, 412th Civil Engineer Group commander.